Jorge-G-P/IHC_HE_GenAI/README.md

 ### 2.1.
 Software  <a name="21_software"></a>

-Through the API available in the ISIC home page we have been able to download all the images collection with its descriptions associated.
-The whole database is about 110 gigabytes (GB).
-The format of the colour images is both JPEG and PNG with a high variety of resolution sizes.
-Each image has a corresponding JSON-based description file with the image metadata information.
-From these metadata files we have been conducted a quick Exploratory Data Analysis (EDA) to acquire more awareness of how distributed it is.
-Initially, there were 27 metadata fields from which we later filtered out and kept only 8 of them.
-Some meaningful classes worthy to mention are the dcm_name field which identifies the image associated; the benign_malignant class from which we later classify; and finally the diagnosis class which details the diagnosis of the dermatological image lesion is referred to.

 We selected PyTorch as framwork for our scientific computing package to develop our project.
 Regarding the image transformations used for standard augmentations, we have selected both Torchvision and Albumentation packages.
 To approach the imbalance dataset issue we used Torchsampler’s Imbalanced Dataset Sampler library.
 For visualization, we also used both classical Pyplot and Seaborn packages.
 For the dataset preprocessing, we made use of the modules available in Scikit-Learn library.
 Some of the GANs-based implementations developed make use of YAML as the preferred language for defining its configuration parameters files.
 Lastly, the package Pytorch Image Quality Assessment (PIQA) is used to generate the metrics that evaluate the quality of the synthetic images.
 And finally, for the model we made use of lukemelas EfficientNet architecture.